projg2/mgorny-dev-scripts/README.rst

     pkgdiff foo-1.0.ebuild foo-1.1.ebuild

+The data is extracted into ``${TMPDIR:-/tmp}/mgorny-dev-scripts/portage`` to avoid hitting collisions with other Portage builds.

 With the ``--build-system``/``-b`` argument, it will attempt to show a diff of only the build system files::